jonase/eastwood/README.next.md

     $ lein eastwood

-in the root of your project will lint your projects namespaces.
+in the root of your project will lint your project's namespaces.
 You can also lint your project's dependencies:

     $ lein eastwood '{:namespaces [clojure.set clojure.java.io] :exclude-linters [:unused-fn-args]}'